Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 <a id="debugging-native-code"></a>
 ### Debugging Native code

-As with all Moddable platforms, you can debug script code using `xsbug` and the USB serial interface with Moddable Four.
+As with all Moddable platforms, you can debug script code using `xsbug` over the USB serial interface with Moddable Four.
 For more information, see the [`xsbug` documentation](../../xs/xsbug.md).

 Some developers may need to debug native code.
 [SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) is a C/C++ IDE for embedded systems.
 It includes a debugger that allows you to set breakpoints and examine registers, variables, and memory.
 You can debug native code on Moddable Four using the SEGGER Embedded Studio debugger.
 For documentation on using the debugger, see the [documentation by SEGGER](https://www.segger.com/products/development-tools/embedded-studio/technology/debugger/).